Ride2Rail/offer-cache/README.md

 - *end_time*: Desired ending time specified by the user in the Mobility Request.
 String formatted as xsd:datetime.
 - *start_point*: Desired origin coordinates specified by the user in the Mobility Request.
 String formatted as a GeoJson Point.
 - *end_point*: Desired destination coordinates specified by the user in the Mobility Request.
 String formatted as GeoJson Point.
+- *cycling_dist_to_stop*: The maximum cycling distance user is willing to cycle to the requested stop or between two stops.
+String formatted as xsd:NonNegativeDecimal (xs:decimal)
+- *walking_dist_to_stop*: The maximum walking distance user is willing to walk to the requested stop or between two stops.
+String formatted as xsd:NonNegativeDecimal (xs:decimal).
+- *walking_speed*: The maximum walking speed of the user.
+String formatted as xsd:IndividualTransportSpeed.
+- *cycling_speed*: The maximum cycling speed of the user.
+String formatted as xsd:IndividualTransportSpeed.
+- *driving_speed*: The maximum driving speed of the user.
+String formatted as xsd:IndividualTransportSpeed.
+- *max_transfers*: The maximum number of transfers the user wants to perform during the whole trip xs:nonNegativeInteger.
+- *expected_duration*: The minumum transfer time that the user expects when changing the transportation modes.
+String formatted as xs:nonNegativeInteger.
+- *via_locations*: List of coordinates through which the user would like to travel.
+List of strings tring formatted as a GeoJson Point.
 - *offers**: List of `<offer_id>` computed for the Mobility Request.
 List of strings representing the `<offer_id>` in keys.

 #### Offer-level information (Prefix `<request_id>`:`<offer_id>`: )